Study-Scape/StudyScape/reports/StudyScape-20250305.md

 - Julie: Worked on peer reviewing the other team's project, and brainstorming what to add for final release of the website.
 - Michael: Worked on peer review, slightly explored further map features, but didn't get far.
 - Brandon: Worked on peer review, looked into adding more information and styling for makers.
+- Dawn: User and Dev guides did not display information as intended (got an issue opened for that), figuring out how to fix that + implement "add study location" button to receive user input to update database

 ### Goals for next week